 Which president would be a "strong" commander in chief, in the eyes of this same "decent conservative"?

-- One handled his war with fierce, surgical precision costing no American lives and transforming a continent, while boosting our popularity and alliances, while the other drove away all of our allies, made us more hated than ever, and devastated our state of readiness, while accomplishing nothing at all.
+One handled his war with fierce, surgical precision, costing no American lives, transforming a continent and boosting our popularity and alliances, while the other drove away all of our allies, made us more hated than ever, and devastated our state of readiness, while accomplishing nothing at all.

 Which president was the "sleaze" subjected to a $2 billion witch hunt?

 One leaves office without a single administration appointee indicted for official duties.
-(Not even one.)
 The other loses comrades to jail or ignominy almost every week.